Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Liouville-Floquet space and diagrammatic language

 with the reservoir contraction function

 at temperature~$1/\beta$.
 Here we wrote the frequency dependence explicitly that is usually contained in the multi-indices.
 The general form of Wick's theorem for the superoperators $J_1^p$ and its derivation can be found in App.~\ref{app:wick} and in Sec.~3.1 of Ref.~\cite{Schoeller09}.
 The minus sign in \Eq{eq:wick} results from the odd number of permutations of the indices $1,2,3,4$ in the second term.
-The signs $p_2$, $p_4$ in \Eq{eq:reservoir-contraction} cancel the corresponding signs in \Eq{eq:L-leading-order-Floquet-space}.
 Here we are only interested in the low temperature limit,

 where $\Theta$ denotes the step function.

 By inserting \Eq{eq:wick} in \Eq{eq:L-leading-order-Floquet-space} and using the symmetry $\Gfull_{11'}^{(0)pp'}=-\Gfull_{1'1}^{(0)p'p}$ we can write $L^{(2)}(E)$ in the form